fmease/rruxwry/README.md

   [VERBATIM]...
 Flags passed to `rustc` and `rustdoc` verbatim

 Options:
-  -o, --open                     Open the generated docs in a browser -j, --json                     Output JSON instead of HTML -@, --directives...
+  -o, --open                     Also open the generated docs in a browser -j, --json                     Output JSON instead of HTML -@, --directives...
 Enable compiletest-like directives -T, --compiletest              Check in a compiletest-esque manner